Playing Pickleball Game Safe During Pregnancy

 Pickleball is booming in popularity as a fun, easy-to-learn paddle sport that's great for all ages.
 But if you're a pregnant woman who loves hitting the pickleball court, you might wonder: is playing pickleball game safe during pregnancy?
 Don't worry—we'll break it down simply, using the latest guidance from the American College of Obstetricians and Gynecologists (ACOG).
 We'll look at what experts say, how to play pickleball safely if you're expecting, and when it's best to sit it out.
 Let's dive in and keep things light and enjoyable, like a friendly game on the court!

 In this blog, we talk about whether playing pickleball game is safe during pregnancy.
-ACOG’s 2020 guidelines say it’s usually okay early on with your doctor’s approval, but some risks might catch you off guard—keep reading to learn how to stay safe on the court!
+ACOG's guidance says it's usually okay early on with your doctor's approval, but some risks might catch you off guard—keep reading to learn how to stay safe on the court!

 What Is Pickleball?
 A Quick Overview for Newbies

 If you're new to racquet sports or paddle sports, pickleball is a mix of tennis, badminton, and ping-pong.
+Curious what is pickleball exactly, and why is it called pickleball in the first place?
 It's played on a pickleball court that's smaller than a tennis court—about the size of a badminton court—with a net in the middle.
 Players use a pickleball paddle (or Pickleball Paddles, as they're often called) to hit a plastic ball back and forth.
 The pickleball rules are straightforward: games are usually to 11 points, you must win by 2, and there's a "kitchen" zone near the net where you can't volley the ball.
+If you're just getting into pickleball scoring, that "win by 2" rule is the first one to remember.
+For a full breakdown of the sport, check out our Complete Pickleball Game Guide.

 Why do people love to play pickleball?
 It's low-impact compared to other racquet sports, making it social and active without too much strain.
 You can play singles or doubles, indoors or outdoors, and it's perfect for building fitness in a fun way.
+Even pickleball for beginners is easy to pick up in an afternoon.
 If you're already into playing pickleball before pregnancy, you might be eager to keep going!

 ACOG Guidelines on Exercise for Pregnant Women

 The American College of Obstetricians and Gynecologists (ACOG) is the go-to expert for advice on pregnancy health.
-Their latest guidelines on physical activity during pregnancy come from 2020, and as of 2025, there haven't been any big updates to change the basics.
+Their guidance on physical activity during pregnancy comes from Committee Opinion No. 804, first published in April 2020, and it remains ACOG's current, actively maintained guidance as of 2026.
 ACOG encourages pregnant women to stay active because it can help with energy, mood, and even easier labor.
-Source: American College of Obstetricians and Gynecologists, Committee Opinion No. 804, April 2020.
+Source: American College of Obstetricians and Gynecologists, Committee Opinion No. 804.

 Here's the key advice in simple terms: